scottmconway/ncc-jekyll/_preserves/spider.md

 topParagraphs:
   - "Spider is located near Gallupville in Schoharie County, NY."
   - "It is a short horizontal cave with a picturesque entrance."
-  - "Spider does not require special permission or a release form for caving trips for regular users."
-  - "Special use groups such as summer camps, church groups, scouts, and school groups are asked to contact the NCC special use coordinators to schedule trips into the cave.
-Due to the size of the cave, Spider is not recommended for special use groups."
 imagePaths:
   - "/preserves/spider/images/01.jpg"
 winterClosure: false